claceio/clace/README.md

 ## Overview

-Clace is an open-source Apache-2.0 licensed web application server which makes self-hosting web applications easy.
-Clace securely runs multiple applications on a single server installation.
-Clace apps are [Hypermedia driven](https://hypermedia.systems/hypermedia-reintroduction) full stack web applications.
+Clace is an Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
+Clace securely runs multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single Clace server installation.
+Clace combines functionality usually provided by multiple services: web server (domain/path based routing, TLS certs, static file serving), application server (API handling, backend and frontend logic) and deployment infrastructure (isolation across apps, versioning and staged deployments, gitops deployment).
+For web application development, Clace provides all of that functionality in a single lightweight binary.

 The project implements a server in Go and uses Starlark (a dialect of Python) for application configuration.
 The applications can call out to plugins implemented in Go.
 The plugin boundary (Starlark to Go) allows the specification of sandboxing rules which are enforced by the platform.
 As long as the application stays within the original rules, further application updates can be done without requiring any admin approval.